hashicorp/hcdiag/README.md

 RegEx syntax is the same as the one documented at [https://github.com/google/re2/wiki/Syntax](https://github.com/google/re2/wiki/Syntax), with the exception that `\C` is not supported.

+### Default Redactions

+A set of redactions are enabled by default.
+In version `0.4.0`, these include:

+* Email addresses - replaced with `REDACTED@REDACTED` in all products.
+* Terraform Enterprise
+  * Postgres connection strings are replaced with `postgres://REDACTED`.
+  * 32-character alphanumeric strings are replaced with `"REDACTED"`.
+  * Key/Value pairs with keys `SECRET=` or `SECRET0=` will have their values redacted, such that the result will be `SECRET=REDACTED` or `SECRET0=REDACTED`, respectively.

+### Custom Redactions

-Redactions are specified within custom configuration files, as shown below.
+Users may also specify custom redactions within configuration files, as shown below.
 Comments are included for further explanation of how these redactions work.
+As with any `hcdiag` configuration, be sure to execute `hcdiag` with the `-config=</the/path/to/your/config-file.hcl>` flag pointed to the proper path so that redactions will be applied.

 ```hcl
 agent {